lab1092/blender-manual_ja/manual/composite_nodes/types/output.rst

 ---------------------------

 The RENDER button renders a single frame or image.
-Save your image using :kbd:`f3` or the :guilabel:`File→Save Image` menu.
+Save your image using :kbd:`F3` or the *File→Save Image* menu.
 The image will be saved using the image format settings on the Render panel.

-To save a sequence of images, for example, if you input a movie clip or used a Time node with each frame in its own file, use the :guilabel:`ANIM` button and its settings.
+To save a sequence of images, for example, if you input a movie clip or used a Time node with each frame in its own file, use the *ANIM* button and its settings.
 If you might want to later overlay them, be sure to use an image format that supports an Alpha channel (such as PNG).
 If you might want to later arrange them front to back or create a depth of field effect, use a format that supports a Z-depth channel (such as EXR).

-To save a composition as a movie clip (all frames in a single file), use an AVI or Quicktime format, and use the :guilabel:`ANIM` button and its settings.
+To save a composition as a movie clip (all frames in a single file), use an AVI or Quicktime format, and use the *ANIM* button and its settings.

 SplitViewer Node